NextDesignSolutions/NextJtag/README.md

 * Loading bitstreams in parallel (not persistent across power cycling)
 * Clearing the currently loaded bitstream
 * Reloading the bitstream from flash
-* Reading the min, max, and current temperature
+* Reading the min, max, and current temperature and voltage
 * Reading/writing SYSMON registers
+* Changing voltage controller settings (BCU1525 only, requires v2.0+)

 ## Supported Xilinx FPGAs